All Episodes

 We'll get to your calls.

-I I don't make this up.
+I don't make this up.

-In other words, the illegal immigrant acquitted last year of murdering 32-year-old Kate Steinley is now suing the federal government, demanding that it produce documents pertaining to quote vindictive prosecution and collusion.
+In other words, the illegal immigrant acquitted last year of murdering 32-year-old Kate Steinley is now suing the federal government, demanding that it produce documents pertaining to, quote, vindictive prosecution and collusion.

-And remember when this all happened, the outrage that uh that happened afterward, but this guy was arrested for violating the terms of the 2015 federal prison release, and it just uh you can't make it up.
+And remember, when this all happened, the outrage that happened afterward, but this guy was arrested for violating the terms of the 2015 federal prison release.

-Not going to disclose the video at this time, and we may never disclose the video, depending on the prosecution and the criminal case.
+And we may never disclose the video, depending on the prosecution and the criminal case.

-Well, what I saw was a deputy arrive at the west side of building twelve, take up a position, and he never went in.
+But what I saw was a deputy arrive at the west side of Building 12, take up a position, and he never went in.

 Never went in.

-All right, that of course, Sheriff Israel, 800 941, Sean Tolfrey telephone number.
+All right, that, of course, Sheriff Israel, 800-941-Sean Tolfrey, telephone number.

-You want to be a part of the program, news roundup information overload.
+You want to be a part of the program.

-All right, Sheriff uh Israel.
+All right, Sheriff Israel.

 Oh, we're not going to release the tape.

-Well, now the tape has been released, and uh, in spite of his wishes, and it is probably the most shocking thing I've ever seen in my life, because I know too many law enforcement people, and every single law enforcement person I know would have raced into that building.
+And in spite of his wishes, and it is probably the most shocking thing I've ever seen in my life because I know too many law enforcement people.

-And, you know, to watch the guy in the golf cart and then the guy taking a position behind concrete outside when the shooters inside.
+And, you know, to watch the guy in the golf cart and then the guy taking a position behind concrete outside when the shooter's inside, you know, I just have never seen anything like it.

-Uh Michelle Malkin, uh always great to have you.
+Michelle Malkin, always great to have you.

-Uh I've never seen a police officer act like that.
+I've never seen a police officer act like that.

 We know what we saw on 9-11.

-We know what we see in every other example, and it seems to me the fact that four cops did this tells me only one thing that they were taught protocol and they were following it.
+And it seems to me the fact that four cops did this tells me only one thing, that they were taught protocol and they were following it.

 And I can't believe that that was the protocol down there and the sheriff bragging about it.

-Yeah, you're right, Sean, and all of my friends in uniform, the best and the brightest, the finest in blue across this country are absolutely disgusted by what those tapes showed.
+And all of my friends in uniform, the best and the brightest, the finest in blue across this country are absolutely disgusted by what those tapes showed.

 It was more confirmation than revelation.

-But I think that there's still so much more to the story.
+I think that there's still so much more to the story.

-I have sources that are connected to Scott Peterson, uh, who was shown just standing there by the side of the building.
+I have sources that are connected to Scott Peterson, who was shown just standing there by the side of the building.

-Well, and and predictably the debate is always about the gun.
+And predictably, the debate is always about the gun.

 Let's have IDs for the kids getting into school, metal detectors.